 Why Buy a Safety Razor?

-There are lots of different ways to shave, so why pick a DE safety razor?
+As you can see, there are lots of different ways to shave, so why pick a DE safety razor?
 That is a very good question which we will answer just below:

 Value for Money